Springfield Hellcat Review: CCW Contender?

 Springfield Hellcat Starter Pack

-If you own the Hellcat or are looking to get one, here would be some suggestions I recommend that you get with your gun.
+If you own the Hellcat or are looking to get one, here are some suggestions I recommend that you get with your gun.
 You might already own some of these items, but if you don’t then you should possibly look at grabbing them.

 • Gun Cleaning Kit: Otis All Caliber Elite Range Box on Amazon or build your own personalized cleaning kit with premium components.